 Two daughters later, I continued painting but did not have a studio, so I set up everyday in the kitchen.
 When it was time to make dinner, I cleared away my paints.
 Years later, my second daughter told me whenever she smells turpentine, it reminds her of home.

 When my third daughter was born, I went back to school with other "older" art students.
 When I divorced and became the sole support of three children, I was hoping to get my masters degree from the University of Illinois.
 I had recommendations from my old teachers , but at that time there were no day care facilities for single women.
 Heart broken, I studied Interior design and became the manager of the in-store promotions at three Ethan Allen furniture stores.
 My art background was helpful, but I could only paint on my days off.
 My painting "studio" became my bathroom.

 My art was accepted in a couple of art galleries when I moved to Los Angles with my new husband and 3 children

 In 1977, we moved to the Costa de Sol, Spain where I finally had a light filled studio and I spent the next 12 years painting and sketching jazz musicians.
 The fascination with jazz musicians was enhanced because I was able to experience their inside world.
 I traveled with my late husband, Kai Winding, en.wikipedia.org/wiki/Kai_Winding, to concerts, international jazz festivals, recording studios, jazz clubs and meet socially with the greatest of jazz musicians.

 Every summer I exhibited paintings in France at the Nice Jazz festival.
 Also I exhibited paintings in a gallery in Marbella, Spain and showed my work in jazz clubs in New York.

-After my husbands death, I moved back to Arizona and became active in the art scene.
+After the death of my husband, I moved back to Arizona and became active in the art scene.
 My work was quickly accepted in galleries in Scottsdale and Sedona.